looking at an electric bill on a phone

 Salvation Army, Jewish Federation of North America, Catholic Charities, and Love Inc. are several examples of national organizations that have utility assistance programs created to assist those facing shutoffs.
 You can contact these organizations directly to see how they can help you pay your bill on time.

-Look into short-term loan options
+5. Consider short-term loan options

 If there aren’t hardship programs or charitable resources available in your area, you may be able to get a short-term loan to quickly cover overdue bills.
 Short-term loans can be a good financial solution to keep you from falling behind on your utilities or having your electric service disconnected.